GeoKnow/GeoKnowGeneratorUI/README.md

 ### Requirements

-* Have a clean triple store and make sure to have a superuser created.
+* Virtuoso 7.1 triple store and make sure to have a superuser created.

 ### Application configuration